MiaDark/Skin-Mole-Analysis---Border-and-Color/README.md

 # Skin-Mole-Analysis---Border-and-Color
-Four files including code for analyzing images of skin moles.
+Due to the large size of the original notebooks (approximately 150MB each), the notebooks have been split into smaller sub-notebooks for easier management and loading.
+Each main notebook has been divided into 3-4 sub-notebooks, the content remains organized and accessible.
 (Segmentation, calculating Box counting dimension, converting to Lab, XYZ, HSV and YCbCr color space, analysis of the different channels and statistical analysis of the acquired results).

 The hausDim function is written by Alceu Ferraz Costa.
 It is converted to python for this analysis.
 ## Features